hollingsworthd/ScreenSlicer/README.md

-ScreenSlicer will be re-worked to be a library easily incporporated into other applications.
+ScreenSlicer will be re-worked to be a library easily incorporated into other applications.
 No maintenance will be done to the codebase in its current form.

 Licensed under the Apache License v2.0 ([details](https://raw.githubusercontent.com/MachinePublishers/ScreenSlicer/master/LICENSE)).